anatolicvs/adidas-shop/README.md

 ```

-## What about watching quick Introduction of the project?
+## How about watching a quick Introduction to the project?

-I prepared a quick demo video, you can find under the `intro` folder. :)
+I prepared a quick demo video that you can find under the `intro` folder. :)

-Also, while you test it locally in your machine, you should remove store.sqlite file from server folder.
+Also, while you test it locally on your machine, you should remove store.sqlite file from server folder.